 - Serve pancakes immediately with icing and extra sprinkles on top.
 (Though I love them even without the icing!)

-- Make ahead tip: Pancakes taste best right after they are made.
+- Make Ahead & Freezing Instructions: Pancakes taste best right after they are made.
 Pancakes freeze well, up to 2 months.
 Reheat as desired.

-*Use rainbow sprinkles/jimmies.
-Do not use nonpareils (which are the little balls) - they are prone to bleeding their color no matter how lightly you fold them into the batter!
+- Sprinkles: Use rainbow sprinkles/jimmies.
+Do not use nonpareils (which are the little balls) – they are prone to bleeding their color no matter how lightly you fold them into batter.
 I typically buy my sprinkles in bulk from here if you are interested.